airscripts/blog/content/about.md

 > *Mr. Ping, Kung Fu Panda*

 ## Hello World!
 Welcome to my blog!
 I’m Francesco, known online as **Airscript**.

-Since I was a kid, I’ve always been curious about the world around me—videogames, sports, cinematography—just to name a few of the countless things that fascinate me.
+I’ve always been curious about the world around me. *Videogames, sports, cinematography*, and yes, *dinosaurs*.
+Especially dinosaurs.

-Oh, and let’s not forget paleontology—especially **dinosaurs**.
-*Between us, I didn’t really forget them.
-I just wanted to make sure they got the spotlight they deserve.*

-But out of everything, computer science is what stuck with me the most.
-The idea that I could build tools to improve people's lives through code got me hooked early on.
-What started as a spark turned into a full-blown **passion**, and eventually, my **career**.
+Out of all my interests, **computer science** is what truly stuck.
+The idea of building things, *tools that actually improve people’s lives*, hooked me early.
+What started as curiosity became **passion**, and eventually my career.

+Today, I work as a **software engineer**, currently serving as **Head of Technology at Beelzebub**, where we build *AI-powered cybersecurity systems* to make the internet safer.

-Today, I work as a **freelance software engineer**, helping bring ideas to life through technology.
+Alongside that, I work as a **freelance engineer**, building *CLI tools*, *web applications*, and *scalable systems*, while also helping others with *interview prep*, *resume reviews*, and *technical guidance*.

-But enough introductions—let me tell you why I decided to start this blog.
+If you’re wondering why I started this blog, let’s get into it.

 ---